Open-Science-Training-Handbook/Open-Science-Training-Handbook_ES/06Glossary/README.md

 * Se trata de datos como todos los objetos disponibles digitalmente (simples o complejos) que surgen o son el resultado del proceso de investigación.

+* Data in the sense used here are all digitally available objects (simple or complex) that emerge or are the result of the research process.

 **Minería de datos**
 **Data Mining**